inetum-orleans/docker-devbox-ddb/docs/faq.md

 ===

 ??? question "How to customize the configuration for a single project ?"
-    You may create a `ddb.local.yml` configuration file in the project directory and add it to `.gitignore`.
+    You may create a `ddb.local.yml` configuration file in the project directory.

     Read more: [Configuration](configuration.md)